azarboon/cheat-sheet-aws/README.md

 In architectural diagrams, the line between DX location and DX Gateway is a virtual interface.
 And after DX Gateway, its either VPG associations (to VPC) or Transit Gateway association.

 VPN CloudHub: provides secure connection between multiple sites and optionally with VPC.
 As it relies on Internet, the conneciton is not very reliable.

+### Route 53

+To setup DNS resolution for hybrid cloud using conditional forwarding rules and DNS endpoints (which are created on Route 53 Resolver):
+* Inbound endpoint: Forward from DNS resolvers on your network to Route 53 Resolver (in your VPC)
+* Outbound endpoint: Forward from Route 53 Resolver (in your VPC) to resolvers on your network

+DNS failover configuration types using Route 53 health checks:
+* Active-active: returns one or more resource.
+In case of failure, fails back to a healthy resource.
+Configured using any routing policy except “failover routing policy”
+* Active-passive: Route 53 actively returns a primary resource.
+In case of failure, Route 53 returns the backup resource.
+Configured using only "failover routing policy".
+* Combination

+To setup a health check for private resources: create a Cloudwatch metric and associate an alarm.
+Then create a health check that checks the alarm itself.

+To use 3rd party registrar with Route 53: buy domain from 3rd party registrar.
+Create a hosted zone in Route 53.
+Update Name Server records on 3rd party website to use route 53 name servers.

+To have private DNS using Route 53 enable DNS resolution + DNS host names in VPC.

+Route 53 is prone to DNS caching.
+Alternatively, you can use Global Accelerator (GA).
+Route 53 doesn’t reduce internet latency as GA does.
+GA will direct users to the closest edge location and then use the AWS global network.

+#### routing policies

+* Failover: only for active-passive failover
+* Geo-location: routing based on user location.
+You cannot use it to reduce latency.
+It can exclude certain regions and localize the content.
+* Geo proximity: routing based on the geographic location of users and resources.
+You can use positive/negative bias to expand/shrink the size of the geographic region from which traffic is routed to a resource.
+* Latency: Use when you have resources in multiple AWS Regions and you want to lowest latency.
+It’s not used for failover.
+How it works: DNS routes the query to a Route 53 name server.
+Route 53 refers to its data on latency between regions choose the one with lowest and responds with IP address

+Unlike simple routing policy, multi-value routing policy returns only healthy resources

+When simple routing policy returns multiple values, a random value is chosen by the CLIENT.

+Unlike Elastic Load Balancer, Route 53's multi value routing policy is a client side load balancing

+#### DNS reocrd types:

+`Domain1.com` is zone apex, `www.domain1.com` and `sub.domain.com` are subdomains.

+A/AAAA reocrd: maps a hostname to ipv4/ipv6

+CNAME record doesn’t work on zone apex but can redirect query to ANY record.
+Followings are allowed:
+* `sub.domain1.com` to `sub.domain2.com`
+* `sub.domain1.com` to `domain2.com`
+* `www.domain1.com` to `www.domain2.com`
+* `www.domain1.com` to `sub.domain2.com`

+Followings are not allowed:
+* `Domain1.com` to anywhere else

+Alias record can apply to zone apex and subdomains but can redirect queries only to select AWS services.
+Alias record can’t redirect queries to another domain.
+Following is allowed:
+* `Domain1.com` to `www.domain1.com`

+Alias doesn't work to any other domain.
+Following is not allowed:
+* `domain1.com` to `sub.domain2.com`

+BTW, following is allowed too:
+`Domain1.com Alias(A) service.amazonaws.com`

+Route 53 doesn't charge for Alias queries to AWS resources, but charges for CNAME queries.

+After updating a record, user may be directed to the old target because of TTL (time to live)

 ## Storage